 The lighthouse wasn’t the only new arrival to St. Joseph in 1838.
 The Territory of Florida also held its Constitutional Convention there that year to lay the groundwork for its bid at statehood.
-St. Joseph received much publicity during the month the delegates were in town.
-Things were looking up for the city.
+St. Joseph received much publicity during the month the delegates were in town, and things were looking up for the city.
 Then, in 1841, a ship arrived in port and introduced yellow fever into the community.
 In just a matter of weeks, the population of the town was decimated.
 Two years later, a hurricane, accompanied by a high tidal surge, managed to destroy what remained of the city.
-Ironically, the city of St. Joseph didn’t survive to see Florida become the 27th state in 1845.
+Ironically, the city of St. Joseph didn’t survive to see Florida become the twenty-seventh state in 1845.

-Permission was requested in 1842 to discontinue the St. Joseph Bay Lighthouse “in consequence of the abandonment of the Town of St. Joseph as a place of trade.”
-The tower however remained active until 1847, when a lighthouse was built at Cape San Blas’ elbow.
-Keeper Andrews, the light’s one and only keeper, extinguished the light for the last time, and the lantern room and other material were removed to the new lighthouse further south.
+In 1843, Stephen Pleasonton, who was responsible for the country’s lighthouse, gave the following reason for his recommendation to discontinue St. Joseph Bay Lighthouse.
+“The town of St. Joseph having been abandoned some time ago, (for the use of which the light-house at the entrance of St. Joseph’s bay was established,) the collector at Apalachicola reported that the light ought to be discontinued, it being now a useless expense.”
+The tower, however, remained active until 1847, when a lighthouse was built at Cape San Blas’ elbow.
+Keeper Andrews, the light’s one and only keeper, extinguished the light for the last time that year, and the lantern room and other material were removed for use at the new lighthouse farther south.
 Andrews might have had a lonely life on the tip of the cape, but his isolation did have one advantage – he didn’t contract yellow fever.

 After several years of meticulous restoration, the Raffields were able to move into the lighthouse.
 They enclosed the bottom floor, converting it into a kitchen and living room.
 A massive spiral iron staircase replaced a wooden set of stairs and forms the spine of the dwelling, connecting all three levels.
-The Raffields had craftsmen replicate the original lantern room at Raffield Fisheries, and it was finally placed atop the lighthouse on April 14, 2011, capping a restoration effort that spanned forty-three years.
+The Raffields had craftsmen replicate the original lantern room at Raffield Fisheries, and it was finally placed atop the lighthouse on April 14, 2011, capping a restoration effort that spanned over forty years.
 “Today is just the icing on the cake.
 To be able to sit in it means that my dad is happy and for me that’s the best part of this day,” said the Raffield’s daughter on the day the lantern room was put in place.

 Along with the lighthouse, other reminders of the history of St. Joseph still exist.
-In 1922, a marble monument engraved with the names of the delegates of the Constitutional Convention was erected on a 13.5 acre site on Monument Avenue in Port St. Joe.
+In 1922, a marble monument engraved with the names of the delegates of the Constitutional Convention was erected on a thirteen-and-a-half-acre site on Monument Avenue in Port St. Joe.
 A museum was later added to the site and opened to the public in 1955.